faboo/DbDiver/readme.md

 * Find in the Lookup tab is broken; a proper implementation is unfortunately a bit complicated.
-* Need a method for editing table data in place.
+* Need a method for editing table data in place (mostly done).
-** This work is about half done.
+	* Deleting rows should be able to follow FK relationships
+	* It would be nice if adding a row with FKs provided a way to search for appropriate foreign rows.
 * Need a method for crawling the relationships between concrete rows of data.
 * Oracle, MySQL, and PostgreSQL support.
-** MySQL is now supported.
+	* MySQL is now supported.

 Copying